flex

 Baselayer uses 100dvh

-(dynamic viewport height) that gives a different viewport height for some devices — i.e. it compensates for the scroll-retracting interface toolbars on iOS Safari.
+(dynamic viewport height) that gives a different viewport height for some devices — i.e. it compensates for the retracting interface toolbars on iOS Safari.

 Box